 Harrison-Crawford State Forest lies in the central and extreme southern part of the state, bordering the Ohio River.
 Established in 1932, the forest contains about 24,000 acres of rugged hardwood forest in western Harrison and eastern Crawford counties.
-This working forest is a favorite destination for hunters, horse riders, hikers, fishermen and sightseers.
+This working forest is a favorite destination for sightseers, birdwatchers, hikers, mountain bikers, horse riders, anglers and hunters.
 It is about 2 ½ hours south of Indianapolis, 2 hours east of Evansville, 15 minutes west of Historic Corydon and 45 minutes west of Louisville, Kentucky.
 It surrounds the 2,000 acre O’Bannon Woods State Park (formerly Wyandotte Woods State Recreation Area) which offers a variety of recreational opportunities.
 The state park and state forest here work in a unique partnership, with many of the recreational facilities situated on state forest land but operated by the state park.
-For more information about O’Bannon Woods State Park, click here.

 Stage Stop campground is closed.

 Wyandotte Lake, Blue River, and Ohio River are available for fishing.
 Smallmouth bass, channel catfish, and blue gill are among the favorite fish anglers go for on the many miles of Blue River that run through the State Forest.
 A valid Indiana fishing license is required.
 Four canoe ramps access the Blue River.
 A Corps of Engineers ramp at Leavenworth accesses the Ohio River.
 For more information about canoeing on the Blue River, and other rivers in Indiana, see the Indiana Canoeing Guide.